grandeurdev/arduino-sdk/README.md

 ### Inclusion

-When you include `<Grandeur.h>` in your sketch, a global object `grandeur` is created right away which you can use to give the SDK credentials so it can start connecting with Grandeur (more on it in the next step).
+When you include `<Grandeur.h>` in your sketch, a global object `grandeur` is created right away which you can use to give the SDK [your project's API Key](https://cloud.grandeur.tech/settings/#:~:text=Project%20API%20Key) and [your device access token](https://cloud.grandeur.tech/devices/#:~:text=Register%20Device) so it can start connecting with Grandeur (more on it in the next step).

 ```cpp
 #include <Grandeur.h>